nelantone/launch_school_learn_and_refinement/101-109/Minh_excercises_from_the_spot.md

 What does the following code return?
 What does it output?
 Why?

-1: intitializing name constant pointing to 'Bob' string
+1: intitializing name pointing to 'Bob' string

-3: defining a loop with a iteration of 5 times and staring a block with `name` as block argument
+3: defining a loop with a iteration of 5 times and passing `name` as parameter defined by the block.
+The argument that is passed to the block is a numeric value in each iteration.
+That passes those argument method times.

 4: try to reasign name to another string, from the block argument first iteration? for the initialized variable outside? name variable will not be reassigned because